sensi17/Rhomicom-ERP-Desktop/README.md

 =======================
 Sofware Requirements
 =======================
-1. Windows XP or Later
+1. Windows XP or later
 2. .Net 4.5.1 or later
-3. PostgreSQL Database (Can be on any Operating System)
+3. PostgreSQL Database 9.3 or later (Can be on any Operating System)
 4. Any FTP Server (Can be on any Operating System)
 5. Java
 6. Jasper Reports